A Photographer's Guide to Tulum, Mexico

 - Be mindful of which ATMs you withdraw cash from.
 You’ll want to avoid the standalone ATMs on the beach road, as they’re owned by the mafia and riddled with fraud.
 Consider withdrawing cash at the airport, downtown, or in one of the large supermarkets.
 Know that many businesses do not accept cards, but they will likely accept USD.

 - Bring mosquito repellent.
-Normally I’m an advocate for natural products, but you’ll want the hard stuff.
-Mosquitos can be ruthless, particularly during sunrise and sunset.
+Mosquitos can be ruthless here, particularly during sunrise and sunset.

 - The majority of visitors stay either in town or along the beach road.
 It’s about a 25-minute ride between the two and they both have their perks.
 Hotels in town are generally more affordable than those by the beach.
-Additionally, downtown has, in my opinion, a leg up on authentic (and affordable) Mexican food.
-On the beach road, you'll find hotels to be more expensive for obvious reasons, but they also come with the element of luxury, they’re located in a safer area, and have, of course, easy access to the beach.
+Additionally, downtown has a leg up on authentic (and affordable) Mexican food.
+On the beach road, you'll find hotels to be more expensive for obvious reasons, but they also come with the element of luxury, they’re located in a safer area, and boast easy access to the beach.

 - While Uber and Lyft are not active in Tulum, taxis are plentiful.
-And while they’re convenient, costs can add up quickly.
-A more cost-effective way of getting around Tulum is via colectivos, which are, essentially, shuttles that squeeze as many people as possible inside and make their way throughout the city.
+And though they’re convenient, costs can add up quickly.
+A more cost-effective way of getting around Tulum is via colectivos.
+These shuttles are reserved mostly for locals, and serve as a cheap way to get around Tulum.
+Hop in a colectivo and you'll notice they tend to squeeze as many people as possible inside and make their way throughout the city.
 For example, as opposed to paying $13 USD for a cab ride from downtown to the beach (or vice versa) a colectivo will cost less than a dollar.